mondoohq/docs/docs/platform/infra/opsys/automation/ansible.md

 3. Return the results to Mondoo Platform so you can view reports and asset scores for all assets in the Mondoo Console

-With these approaches, Mondoo doesn't install anything on your infrastructure.
+Mondoo doesn't install anything on your infrastructure.
 Every time you want to see fresh results, you must scan the assets.

 ### Scan an Ansible inventory on demand